fenzaiway/some-stars/README.md

 *   [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.

-*   [meltylabs/melty](https://github.com/meltylabs/melty) - Open source AI code editor.
+*   [meltylabs/melty](https://github.com/meltylabs/melty) - Chat first code editor.
 To download the packaged app:

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and Open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.

 *   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.